 Before we can answer that question it is important to get some definitions out of the way.
 First, let’s define burial insurance and final expense insurance.

 The only difference we can see is that final expense insurance typically includes final expenses in addition to the cost of a burial.
-Whereas, burial insurance, also known as funeral insurance, typically is strictly for the cost of paying for a funeral and nothing more.
+Whereas, burial insurance, also known as a funeral insurance policy, typically is strictly for the cost of paying for a funeral and nothing more.
 Generally, most people want enough to cover burial and final expenses.

 Contrast this with those considering between life insurance or prepaid funeral plans.
-Burial and final expense insurance is typically cash value whole life insurance.
+Burial and final expense insurance policies are typically cash value whole life insurance.
 Alternatively, a prepaid funeral plan is a contract between the funeral parlor and the individual.
 A prepaid funeral plan is not individual life insurance.

 What to look for in a final expense insurance or burial life insurance company

-We feel that the key to finding the best final expense whole life insurance or burial insurance company is to know how to read between the lines.
+We feel that the key to finding the best final expense whole life insurance or burial insurance company is (1) work with an independent insurance agent, and (2) know how to read between the lines.
 All too often a company will seemingly offer everything under the sun only to have too many restrictions or clauses once you read the fine print.
-We at TermLife2Go are focused on getting into the minutia of a life insurance company and discovering what is actually being offered.
+TermLife2Go’s life insurance agents are focused on getting into the minutia of a life insurance company and discovering what is actually being offered.

 For us here at TermLife2Go, the best final expense whole life insurance or burial insurance companies are those that are (1) top rated, (2) competitively priced, (3) that offer a fixed premium, (4) for a fixed price, (5) for the rest of your life.